Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres

-Consider the domain which defines the operation $\left(\phi_L^{1,1;k+1}\right)^\vee$.
-This is a closed disc $\overline{S}$ with one interior marked point $\zeta_\mathit{in}$ and one boundary marked point $\zeta_1$, which are both inputs, together with $k+1$ additional auxiliary marked points $p_1,\cdots,p_{k+1}\in S$ satisfying the constraint (\ref{eq:radial}) near $\zeta_\mathit{in}$.
-Among the points in $\Sigma^\mathit{aux}$, $p_{k+1}$ is the closest to $\zeta_\mathit{in}$, and the asymptotic marker $\ell_\mathit{in}$ at $\zeta_\mathit{in}$ points towards it.
-As above, the compactification of the moduli space of these marked bordered Riemann surfaces have boundary loci coming from the real blow-ups of the usual Deligne-Mumford compactification.
-Once again, there are boundary loci corresponding respectively to the cases of $|p_i|=|p_{i+1}|$ and $|p_1|=\frac{1}{2}$.
-There is no contribution from the former strata since they are not rigid, while the contribution of the latter stratum can be identified with

-To see this, we can allow the marked points $p_1,\cdots,p_{k+1}$ to vary not only in the disc of radius $\frac{1}{2}$, but actually in the interior of the whole disc $\overline{S}$.
-As the point $p_1$ approaches the boundary of $\overline{S}$, there are two possibilities of bubbling off a disc from the main component of the domain of $\left(\phi_L^{1,1;k+1}\right)^\vee$, which now carries the remaining $k$ marked points $p_1,\cdots,p_k$, see Figure \ref{fig:bubble}.
-Their contributions correspond respectively to the two terms in (\ref{eq:contr}).
-In conclusion, we have
+As we will see later, the appearance of the additional term $\hat{\phi}^{1,2;k-1}_{L_1,L_2}(y_\mathit{in},x)$ in the above identity is the reason for the additional complexity that rises in our situation compared to Seidel-Solomon's original construction \cite{ss}, see Section \ref{section:q}.

-For completeness, we end this subsection by recalling some known operations constructed in $\cite{ps4}$, which unlike the operations described above, do not involve parametrizations coming from $\Sigma^\mathit{aux}$.
-Consider the case when $\overline{S}$ is a closed annulus, where the outer boundary of $\overline{S}$ is labelled by the Lagrangian submanifold $L_0$, and the inner boundary of $\overline{S}$ is labelled by the Lagrangian submanifold $L_1$.
+For completeness, we end this subsection by recalling some known operations constructed in $\cite{ps4}$, which are defined by considering a 1-parameter family of annuli $\overline{S}$.
+The outer boundary of $\overline{S}$ is labelled by the Lagrangian submanifold $L_0$, and the inner boundary of $\overline{S}$ is labelled by the Lagrangian submanifold $L_1$.
 There is a unique boundary marked point $\zeta_1$ on $\partial\overline{S}$, which is an input.
-Depending on whether $\zeta_1$ lies on the boundary component labelled by $L_1$ or $L_0$, we obtain operations
+See Figure \ref{fig:annulus}.
+Depending on whether $\zeta_1$ lies on the boundary component labelled by $L_1$ or $L_0$, there are operations

 and they satisfy